 If you are selected for federal verification but do not wish to complete the process and want to cancel your aid application, you should send written notification to the Office of Financial Aid.

-In general, the Office of Financial Aid has a practice of completing the verification process prior to preparing a Financial Aid Plan (FAP).
-As a result, the FAP that you receive will reflect your eligibility post verification.
-Once the verification process is complete, you will be notified to your preferred email, as well as by text message if you have opted in for texting.
+In general, the Office of Financial Aid has a practice of completing the verification process prior to preparing a Financial Plan (FP).
+As a result, the FP that you receive will reflect your eligibility post verification.

-In rare cases, the Office of Financial Aid will prepare a FAP prior to the completion of the verification process.
-In those cases, the FAP will include a message that states that the estimated financial aid is subject to change pending the results of verification.
-Once verification is complete, the updates will be sent to the Federal processor and a revised electronic FAP will be sent.
+In rare cases, the Office of Financial Aid will prepare an FP prior to the completion of the verification process.
+In those cases, the FP will include a message that states that the estimated financial aid is subject to change pending the results of verification.
+Once verification is complete, the updates will be sent to the Federal processor and a revised electronic FP will be sent.

-If a College employee suspects that a student, another employee, or some other party has misreported information or altered documentation to fraudulently obtain federal student aid, the employee with such suspicion is required to bring that information to the attention of the Colleges Director of Financial Aid.
-The Financial Aid Manager will work with Colleges legal counsel to review the documentation and determine if a referral to the OIG is required.
-Any decision to refer information to the OIG will be coordinated by Colleges legal counsel in accordance with the guidance provided in the Federal Student Aid Handbook.
-The relevant student file will be held in the office of the Financial Aid Manager to ensure that all information is secure once a report is made to the OIG.
+If a College employee suspects that a student, another employee, or some other party has misreported information or altered documentation to fraudulently obtain federal student aid, the employee with such suspicion is required to bring that information to the attention of the Colleges Financial Aid Administrator.
+The Financial Aid Administrator will work with College legal counsel to review the documentation and determine if a referral to the OIG is required.
+Any decision to refer information to the OIG will be coordinated by College legal counsel in accordance with the guidance provided in the Federal Student Aid Handbook.
+The relevant student file will be held in the office of the Financial Aid Administrator to ensure that all information is secure once a report is made to the OIG.